Great

 PBS "History Detectives" series over three seasons in roles ranging

-from a bartender to Robert E. Lee!
+from a bartender to Robert E. Lee's "walking footsteps!"
 He's addressed the Oregon

 House of Representatives as pioneer legislator "Robert Newell," and